daveearley/cli.fyi/README.md

 - Popular Emojis

 ## Contribution
 Contributions are more than welcome.
-If you think there's a query you think should be added please create an issue first.
+If you think there's a query that could be added please create an issue first.
 You can find more info on contributing [here](CONTRIBUTING.md).

 ## License
 Cli.fyi is licenced under the [MIT License](https://tldrlegal.com/license/mit-license).